robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-happiness-lessons-from-a-new-science.markdown

 Layard defines happiness as feeling good and states that the book is concerned with increasing people's average happiness over time. (pg.
 17)

-By using very powerful magnets it is possible to stimulate activity in the left side of the forebreain, and this automatically produces a better mood.
+By using very powerful magnets it is possible to stimulate activity in the left side of the forebrain, and this automatically produces a better mood.
 Indeed, this method has even been used to alleviate depression.
 Even more remarkable, it has been found that to improve the immune system, which is heavily influenced by a person's mood. (pg.
 19)

-When different peoeple are exposed to good experiences, those who are naturally happy when nat rest experience the greatest gain in happiness.
+When different people are exposed to good experiences, those who are naturally happy when at rest experience the greatest gain in happiness.
 And when they are exposed to nasty experiences, they experience the least increase is discomfort. (pg.
 19)

 When people are exposed to a painful experience, their subjective pain reports are highly correlated with the different levels of brain activity in the relevant part of the cortex. (pg.
 20)